KnowThePepper

 - Heat tier: Mild (0-999 SHU)

 That 0-SHU number is the first thing to know.
 Bell pepper still belongs to the same species as jalapeno, cayenne, and many paprika peppers, but the common sweet bell type is non-pungent.
-In kitchen terms, it gives crunch, sweetness, color, and pepper aroma without capsaicin burn.

-Color changes the eating experience.
-Green bells are usually picked before full mature color, so they taste firmer, greener, and slightly bitter.
 Red, yellow, and orange bells usually taste sweeter because the fruit has stayed on the plant longer, though final color depends on the cultivar.

-History & Origin of Bell Pepper
+The Origins of Bell Pepper

 Bell pepper belongs to the broader Capsicum annuum story, not to a single modern breeder record that can be pinned to one town.
 PNAS research on domesticated C. annuum points to Mexico as a major origin center for the species, while archaeological work on chile pepper starch fossils shows long pre-Columbian use in the Americas.

 The modern blocky bell is a selected sweet-pepper form.
 Growers and seed breeders favored thick walls, large fruit, low pungency, shipping strength, and uniform shape.
-That is why today's grocery bell pepper behaves more like a crisp vegetable than a small hot chile.

 Color breeding added another layer.
 Green is common because many varieties are harvested before final mature color, but seed catalogs also sell red, yellow, orange, purple, brown, ivory, and striped sweet bell types.
-The grocery shelf hides that diversity because red, yellow, and orange fruit cost more to grow and harvest mature.

-How Hot is Bell Pepper?
-Heat Level & Flavor
+Bell Pepper Heat & Flavor Profile

 The Bell Pepper delivers 0 Scoville Heat Units, placing it in the Mild tier (0-999 SHU).